lindsay-stevens/openclinica-distros/docker/README.md

 Other files included are:
 - ```openclinica.backup``` pg_dump of v3.7 database, so that the migrations can
   be skipped.
 This speeds up startup significantly.
+Replace this with a backup from another existing database to use it as a starting point instead.
 - ```s1_create_oc_user_and_db.sh```: create an openclinica database and user.
 - ```s2_restore_database.sh```: performs a pg_restore using openclinica.backup.
 - ```s3_copy_default_confs.sh```: moves the *.conf files into the postgres